-As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment #3), there was an increase in the first quarter of 2022 costs.
-It is anticipated that each quarter in 2022 will see higher costs than the previous year due to slower timelines of resolutions that were seen throughout 2021.
+As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment #3), there was an increase in the first two quarters of 2022 costs.
+It is anticipated that each quarter in 2022 will see higher costs than the previous year as we are still seeing the impacts of COVID-19 which caused slower resolutions throughout 2021.